emilps/fjelltg/src/pages/productCategory/2019-12-30-pressure-vessels.md

   deliver fish meal plants for both land and marine use.
 featuredimage: /img/fiskemel-båt.png
 text: >-
+  FTG can design and deliver compact fish meal plants for both land and marine use.

   Fish meal processing has traditionally consisted of the main steps:

-  Coagulation,
-   separation and evaporation/drying.
+  Coagulation, separation and evaporation/drying.

   The dominating process for half a century has been the Stord Fish Meal Process with the main steps:

-  Cooking in steam heated screw cooker,
+  * Cooking in steam heated screw cooker,

-  Pressing in twin screw press and oil separation in centrifuges,
+  * Pressing in twin screw press and oil separation in centrifuges,

-  Evaporation of stick water in waste heat evaporator
+  * Evaporation of stick water in waste heat evaporator

   Drying of press cake and concentrate in disc drier and milling and cooling of